 NBR forms taskforce to reform income tax law

-The National Board of Revenue (NBR) has formed a task force to reform the income tax law with the objective of making the rules people- and business-friendly.
+The National Board of Revenue (NBR) has formed a taskforce to reform the income tax law in Bangladesh, with its main objective to make the rules people and business friendly.

-The seven-member committee headed by Tax Commissioner Ikhtiar Uddin Mohammad Mamun will analyse income tax law, rules, statutory regulatory orders and suggest reforms.
+The seven-member committee, headed by Tax Commissioner Ikhtiar Uddin Mohammad Mamun, will analyse income tax laws, related rules, and statutory regulatory orders before suggesting reforms.

-The team will also examine the impact of enforcement of the provisions and rules of the income tax law, according to a notice the NBR issued by the end of last month.
+The team will also examine the impact of enforcing certain provisions and regulations under the income tax law, according to a notice from the NBR at the end of September.

-The panel is also assigned to review the tax exemptions given by the NBR to various sectors and recommend reforms.
+Besides, the panel is assigned to review the tax exemptions given by the NBR to various sectors and recommend reforms.

 Comments